neondatabase/postgresql_anonymizer/docs/anonymous_dumps.md

 ### Install With docker

-If you do not want to instal Go on your production servers, you can fetch the binary with:
+If you do not want to install Go on your production servers, you can fetch the binary with:

 ```console